USA

 Economic Overview

 The USA is the globe's largest national economy.
-Its gross domestic product (GDP) was estimated as $13.8 trillion in 2007.
 In their market-oriented economy, private individuals and businesses make most of the decisions, and the federal and state governments buy needed goods and services predominantly in the private marketplace.
 US business firms enjoy greater flexibility than their counterparts in Western Europe and in decisions to expand capital plant, to lay off surplus workers, and to develop new products.
 Simultaneously, they face larger obstacles to enter overseas markets than foreign firms face entering US markets.

 America is generally considered to amongst those at the forefront of technological advances, especially in computers, medicine, aerospace and military.